someobserver/recurgence/README.md

 The good news?
 You're far from alone.

-**Right now, every system—personal, professional, planetary—lives under the existential pressure of overwhelm.** Complexity doubles faster each time, coherence thins with equal acceleration, and relationships begin to drift.
+**Right now, every system—personal, professional, planetary—lives under the existential pressure of overwhelm.** Complexity doubles faster each time, coherence is thinning with equal acceleration, and relationships are startung to noticeably drift.

 Eventually, meaning itself starts to feel like it’s fragmenting in your hands.